 The hefty bin can also be tiring to hold up for long periods, particularly when cleaning high locations with nothing to rest the vacuum on.
 And the large bin also makes the vacuum less convenient for cleaning car interiors, although the small hose can help get into tight areas.

 Like the other V11 models, the Outsize is highly effective at picking up pet hair from both carpets and hard floors.
 The mini motorised tool is also great for removing hair that’s stuck to stairs or upholstery.

 The V11 Outsize is one of the most expensive cordless vacuums on the market.
 With a current RRP of £650, it’s around £100 more than the V11 Torque Drive and £200 more than the V10 Cyclone Absolute.

 This high price tag is the main reason why we haven’t selected the V11 Outsize as our top pick for a cordless vacuum cleaner.
 With that said, we still think it provides value for money if you have a large house and were planning to buy the V11 Absolute.
-Spending £50 extra to get 150% extra dust capacity, a wider floorhead, and all the extra tools is a decent deal.
+Spending £50 extra to get 150% extra dust capacity, a wider floorhead, and all the extra tools is a decent deal for larger homes.

 |Maximum Run-Time||60 minutes|

 The UK version of the V11 Outsize doesn’t come with two batteries.
 The US version does have two batteries, but lacks the Soft Roller floorhead.